sverrirs/jekyll-paginate-v2/examples/README.md

 ## Example 2: Category Pagination
 Car site that has multiple paginated pages and multiple post categories.

-## Example 3: Tag Pagination
+## Example 3: Tag and Collection Pagination
-Book review site that organizes its content by tags and categories.
+Book review site that organizes its content into collections and by tags.
 Uses the `pretty` permalink structure for the site.

+This site demonstrates how the pagination logic handles paginating across one or more collections at the same time.
+The pagination can also paginate over all collections.

 This site also demonstrates how to sort posts by nested front-matter attributes.